-Accepted - may begin upper-division work toward teaching certificate.
-Criteria are: Unconditional recommendation from major department or adviser; Cumulative grade point average of 2.5, and for secondary candidates a 2.5 grade point average in the major or teaching field; physical ability and appearance necessary for teaching; good moral character and evidence of interest in teaching as a career.
-Accepted conditionally - may begin work toward teaching certification provided the conditions set forth are met.
+- Accepted may begin upper-division work toward teaching certificate.
+Criteria are: Unconditional recommendation from major department or adviser; Cumulative grade point average of 2.5, and for secondary candidates a 2.5 grade point average in the major or teaching field; physical ability and appearance necessary for teaching; good moral character and evidence of interest in teaching as a career. - Accepted conditionally may begin work toward teaching certification provided the conditions set forth are met.
 Conditions most commonly, but not always, relate to the achievement or maintenance of certain grades or grade point averages.
-The Undergraduate Studies Executive Committee retains the right to refuse to accept conditional students in teaching fields in which an extreme surplus of teachers exists.
+The faculty and Dean retain the right to refuse to accept conditional students in teaching fields in which an extreme surplus of teachers exists.